kmhabib/sydummit-eksworkshop-2019/workshop-1/Lab3.md

 ### Instructions:

 1. First, we need to add some glue code in the monolith to support moving the "like" function into a separate service.
 You'll use your Cloud9 environment to do this.
 If you've closed the tab, go to the [Cloud9 Dashboard](https://console.aws.amazon.com/cloud9/home) and find your environment.
 Click "**Open IDE**".
-Find the `app/monolith-service/service/mythicalMysfitsService.py` source file, and uncomment the following section:
+Find the `app/monolith-service/service/mythicalMysfitsService.py` source file, and uncomment the following section [be careful with indenting, python is sensitive to indenting]:

     ```
     # @app.route("/mysfits/<mysfit_id>/fulfill-like", methods=['POST'])